Skip to main content

 Identify Category Gaps Where Paid Spend Is Highest

 Pull your Google Ads data and find the product categories where you're spending the most per click.
 These are often high-intent queries like "buy [product type]" or "[product type] near me" where well-optimized category pages could rank organically.
-Use the Topic Sieve to validate which queries have realistic organic opportunity.
+Use Similar AI's Topic Sieve to validate which topics have genuine opportunities worth building, filtering through checks for search demand, product sufficiency, existing traffic, page competition, and product match.

 2